Javadyakuza/Octus-Integration-Guide/EVM-to-EVER.md

        bytes payload;
    }
    ```

    - 1.2: If our token was the EVM network native coin, we must use `depositByNativeToken` on `MultiVaultFacetDeposit` contract and attach the desired amount of the native coin to the tx:

+     > NOTE : in `MultiVault` the native coin will be converted to its wrapped version and then rest of the operation will be resumed.

    ```solidity
    function depositByNativeToken(DepositNativeTokenParams memory d) external payable override;
    ```

    ### Parameters

    ```solidity
    struct DepositNativeTokenParams {
        IEverscale.EverscaleAddress recipient;